sbjos/Inventory-Management/Documentation/Design_Document.md

 - Creating pre-defined locations
 - removing pre-defined locations

-### Out of Scope

-- Creating user accounts.
-- Delete a group of items simultaneously.

 ## Proposed Architecture Overview
 The following endpoints will allow to create, retrieve, update, and delete items: